mikelewek/FSD_P3_ItemCatalog/README.md

 ###The Repo.
 Contains the Following Files
 -------------------------------------
- 1. application.py - Contains routing and functionality.<br>
+ 1. application.py - Contains routing and functionality.
- 2. database_setup.py - Contains database class to generate catalog.db - Will overwrite catalog.db with a blank version if db exists prior to running the script.<br>
+ 2. database_setup.py - Contains database class to generate catalog.db - Will overwrite catalog.db with a blank version if db exists prior to running the script.
- 3. catalog.db - Database for project.<br>
+ 3. catalog.db - Database for project.
- 4. Files in templates directory - Contains Jinja2 page templates.<br>
+ 4. Files in templates directory - Contains Jinja2 page templates.
- 5. static/css/style.less - Contains Less CSS for template styling.<br>
+ 5. static/css/style.less - Contains Less CSS for template styling.
  6. README.md

 ###How to Run the Application